M-TH: 8:30 a.m.-4:30 p.m.

 To prepare for course registration you can verify your enrollment appointment by accessing your HUB Student Center via MyUB.
 Graduate students may register continuously from the start of their enrollment appointment until the end of the drop/add period, however late registration may add additional fees to your bill.

 - A hold can prevent you from registering for classes

 Departments may force register students into department courses during the scheduled force registration period (from the start of enrollment appointments through the end of the second week of classes).
 If you need to be force registered into a class, you should go directly to the department offering the course for information on how force registration requests are handled.

 This process is designed to accommodate exceptional registration circumstances for the student who needs to get in or out of a course but cannot do so on his/her own due to constraints or extenuating circumstances (e.g. not in a major).
 See your academic department for assistance.

 Non-Degree Seeking Student Registration

-To be a non-matriculating graduate student you must hold a bachelor’s degree to register for graduate coursework as a non-matriculated student.
+To be a non-degree graduate student you must hold a bachelor’s degree to register for graduate coursework as a non-degree student.

-Students enrolled in graduate programs at other universities or students who have completed a baccalaureate degree may register as non-matriculated students for the spring session.
-Non-matriculated students must first secure the approval of the appropriate department or faculty member for each graduate level course to be taken.
+Students enrolled in graduate programs at other universities or students who have completed a baccalaureate degree may register as non-degree students.
+Non-degree students must first secure the approval of the appropriate department or faculty member for each graduate level course to be taken.